Last Friday we had a Movie Morning. We stayed in our pjs, set up chairs and cosy blankets in the lounge and ate waffles while we watched Inside Out.

 Oh the fun!
-This is a great exercise to do at any time, as it helps everyone reflect on what makes them them – their identity.
-This is such as important part of our lives, and knowing who we are, where we come from, what we are part of, helps us to remain stable in times of transition.
+This is a great exercise to do at any time, as it helps everyone reflect on what makes them – their identity.
+This is such as important part of our lives, and knowing who we are, where we come from, and what we are part of, helps us to remain stable in times of transition.

 The next time I paused the movie was when all the ’emotion’ characters, the people in Riley’s head, have had some time to show what they are like.
 They could have chosen many different emotions, and maybe you would choose other ones, but the ones in the movie are:

-We chatted about the different emotions, what their role, as depicted in the movie was.
+We chatted about the different emotions, and their role, as depicted in the movie was.
 I asked what their anger character might look like, or their fear or their joy.
 My children also wanted to assign one emotion for themselves, which was interesting, especially as later in the movie we discover that they’re all important.